Viktor Fischer: Middlesbrough

-On 26 May 2016, Fischer signed a four-year deal with newly-promoted Premier League team Middlesbrough, after a €5 million transfer fee was agreed between the Teesside-based side and Fischer's previous club Ajax.
+On 26 May 2016, Fischer signed a four-year deal with newly promoted Premier League team Middlesbrough, after a €5 million transfer fee was agreed between the Teesside-based side and Fischer's previous club Ajax.
 He thus became manager Aitor Karanka's first ever Premier League signing, and the club's first top tier signing since Marlon King joined the club on loan from Wigan Athletic in January 2009.
 Fischer made his unofficial debut for the club in a 2–0 away victory over Doncaster Rovers on 16 July 2016, as part of the side's pre-season friendly matches.
-The player scored his first and only goal for the Smoggies in a 3–1 pre-season friendly win over Aston Villa at Villa Park, which took place on 30 July 2016.
+The player scored his first and only goal for the boro in a 3–1 pre-season friendly win over Aston Villa at Villa Park, which took place on 30 July 2016.

 Fischer made his first Premier League appearance with the club, coming on as a substitute, in a goalless draw against West Bromwich Albion on 28 August 2016.
 After a poor run of results, the club dropped into relegation zone on 4 March 2017, following a 2–0 away defeat to Stoke City, which subsequently lead to Karanka being dismissed later that month.
 After a 3–0 away defeat to divisional champions Chelsea, the club's immediate relegation to the EFL Championship was confirmed, after just one season back in the Premier League.
 Fischer's first and only season with Middlesbrough was a bitter one, he failed to score a Premier League goal in the brief 13 appearances he made; it was clear that he was not a favourite with Middlesbrough, especially when it came to the team selections.

 Mainz 05

-After the relegation of Middlesbrough from the Premier League, it was clear that Fischer's future at the newly-relegated second tier club was in significant doubt, and on 28 June 2017, the Danish international signed a four-year contract with Bundesliga team Mainz 05, joining the German club for an undisclosed transfer fee, reported to be in the region of €3 million.
+After the relegation of Middlesbrough from the Premier League, it was clear that Fischer's future at the newly relegated second-tier club was in significant doubt, and on 28 June 2017, the Danish international signed a four-year contract with Bundesliga team Mainz 05, joining the German club for an undisclosed transfer fee, reported to be in the region of €3 million.
 Fischer made his Bundesliga debut on 19 August 2017, in their narrow 1–0 defeat to Hannover 96.

 For the second time in his career, Fischer's early days for his new club was a sour note, he failed to score in 10 league appearances, though did manage to bag in two goals in two appearances in DFB-Pokal, before leaving the club after just six months in Germany.